clutterstack/fly_map_ex/README.md

 #### Attributes

-- `region_groups` - List of region group maps, each containing:
+- `marker_groups` - List of marker group maps, each containing:
   - `regions` - List of region codes for this group
   - `style_key` - Atom referencing a style from group_styles config (e.g., :primary, :active)
   - `label` - Display label for this group (optional, falls back to style label)
-- `show_progress` - Whether to show acknowledgment progress bar (default: false)
 - `colors` - Map of color overrides (optional)
-- `dimensions` - Map with width/height overrides (optional)
 - `class` - Additional CSS classes for the container
 - `legend_config` - Map with legend customization options
 - `group_styles` - Map of custom group styles (optional, uses theme defaults)